 Within five minutes you will find out if our small-scale study environment is the right fit for you!

 Industry partners asked us to train master’s students with high-level skills at researching, testing, and resolving contemporary issues related to the content, creation, and culture of video games.
 The gap between academic and applied knowledge offers great opportunities for those able to review academic literature to look for findings that could be applied to create practical applications.

 This course is a great opportunity for anyone who wants to gain the very sought-after research skills that the industry is focusing on more and more, while becoming an expert in their chosen field, whether that be art, design, or programming.

 The Master Game Technology focuses on facilitating your growth in research and development with support from industry partners and expert lecturers from the game industry.
 Training in research methods allows you to develop deep insights into your chosen area of game development.

 Staff of the Master Game Technology consists of industry veterans, trained at master’s or PhD level.
 This ensures a practical focus, realistic assignments, a large international industry network, and knowledge that is directly applicable to modern game development, along with supervisors that understand academic rigour.

-Throughout the course, you will be able to attend guest lectures from a variety of experts covering current and future research practises in game studios and academia.
+Throughout the course, you will be able to attend guest lectures from a variety of experts covering current and future research practices in game studios and academia.
 This ensures exposure to up-to-date knowledge.
 It also gives the opportunity to increase your professional network before you enter the industry.